|

 2. You and your family eat FIRST.
 In the wild, Leaders of the Pack eat first.
 So your puppy will instinctively relate to this habit.
 Puppy must wait patiently, without begging, until you have finished eating and are ready to feed him.
 If necessary, tether him with a blanket and toy until you are done eating.
 IGNORE any protests.
 But remember to reward with praise if he's been quiet until the end of your meal.

-4. INSIST puppy has all four paws are on the ground BEFORE you prt him.
+3. INSIST that your puppy has all four paws are on the ground BEFORE you pat him.
 This will instill in his mind that there is no point in jumping up at people because it brings no reward.

 * Goofy fun nature, they love to make you laugh!